Roznoshchik/Lurnby/README.md

 At a very basic level, this process helps you remember more of what you read.

 More advanced functionality will exist too.

+## status
+Code currently runs a bit slow.
+It’s mostly using python, flask and makes call to a JS script to actually clean the text.
+Can and obviously should be optimized in the future.